 So when you start growing in your life, what happens?
 Well, you see the benefit.
 A new way of life, some kind of change, may give you a new perspective, a different level of appreciation for what you have and what you don’t, and whom.
 No longer are you a dormant seed, but you’ve sprouted into something different, bigger, changing, branching out, integrating into the world around you, and even shaping it.
 You provide shade from the sun, security for the ground, and food for wildlife… and you bear fruit.

 What is fruit?
-It’s seeds buried in nutrients.
+Seeds buried in nutrients.
 Think of an apple.
-It’s meat and core right?
-And when the seeds finally hit the ground and become buried, once they’ve received warmth and nourishment, BAM! — up springs new life where once there was none.
+It’s meat and core, right?
+And when the seeds finally hit the ground and become buried, once they’ve received warmth and nourishment, BAM!
+Up springs new life where once there was none.
 Is it not a miracle?

 We were made good, and we were commanded to be fruitful and multiply, and I have a feeling that purpose may have been in a spiritual sense, even though His immediate command was more literal.
 The Scriptures say that God “withholds no good thing from us,” so He’s not going to hold us back if we’re trying to grow.
 He will be that “river of water” that David talks about in Psalm 1, that feeds us and makes us grow.
 Sure, along the way, weeds might grow up around us, we might run into rocks, and birds might circle to try to eat us up, all of which happens to ensure that we don’t grow.